ansible-middleware/instruqt/tracks/a4mw-eap-sso/02-a4mw-eap-sso-first-deployment/assignment.md

 * Installs JBoss Enterprise Application Platform on the **jbcs-eap** host
 * Deploys the **addressbook** web application on the JBoess EAP service

+If not already, you can log in with the following credentials and then continue on to the tasks:

+* Username: `admin`
+* Password: `ansible123!`

 ☑️ Task 1 - Locate and run the deploy Template
 ===